andrewgazelka/smart-cache/README.md

 <sub><sup>This is not production ready!
 There are still likely many bugs and there are several performance improvements which can be made</sup></sub>

-There are several Python caching alternatives, but there is only one to rule them all 💍.

 Introducing smart cache—apply the `@smart_cache` decorator and all inputs with the same hash will be cached cross-run.
 Furthermore, **the cache will be invalidated if the method bytecode OR the bytecode of method dependencies changes**.
 This allows for fast rapid prototyping.
 You do not have to focus on which